1907 Finnish parliamentary election

-Parliamentary elections were held in the autonomous Grand Duchy of Finland on 15 and 16 March 1907.
+Parliamentary elections were held in the Grand Duchy of Finland on 15 and 16 March 1907.
 They were the first parliamentary election in which members were elected to the new Parliament of Finland by universal suffrage and the first in the world in which female members were elected.

 Background

 The election followed the parliamentary reform of 1906 which replaced the Diet of Finland, which was based on the Estates and had its institutional roots in the period of Swedish reign, with a modern unicameral parliament of 200 MPs.
 The reform was agreed upon after a general strike in Finland in 1905 during which demands for a parliamentary reform arose especially among the Socialists.
 This coincided with similar development in Russia which too saw a general strike and, after the Russo-Japanese War, the birth of a new institution, the Duma.
-This background explains why Emperor Nicholas II of Russia allowed the parliamentary reform in Finland.
+This background explains why Emperor Nicholas II of Russia allowed parliamentary reform in Finland.

 All political factions of Finland reached an agreement on the reform and the first elections were set for 1907.
 The 1906 reform ended the first period of attempted Russification in the Grand Duchy of Finland which had begun in 1899 and seen such dramatic episodes as the assassination of Nikolai Bobrikov, the Governor-General of Finland, in 1904.